Wanaiysha/mppnp/README.md

 If everthing works out.
 You will see 3 output SE files.
 You are good to go to install mppnp in the HPC cluster to run them much effieciently.
 Ask your IT to install openMPI into your work space.The rest would be the same.Use any jobscripts to send job to your HPC.
 *A bit of a reminder to myself.I used this in Eddie HPC cluster, BLASLIB=-L/lib64/libopenblas then export OPENBLAS_NUM_THREADS=2 in the terminal to compile.This is because the setting limits the number processes that can be run by a user in Eddie cluster.
 ```
-qsub run_eddie.sh !This is for Eddie.Replace with your HPC command and job script
+qsub run_eddie.sh !This is for Eddie.
+Replace with your HPC command and job script
 ```

 ```